Our verdict

 Who should NOT buy

 There are two clear concerns with this shoe.
 The first one is the poor airflow it showcases.
 This makes the shoe totally unsuitable for running in warm temperatures, regardless of the distance.
-It's also not a wise choice for long runs unless it's really cold out there.
-Good alternatives at a similar price point include the Hoka Clifton 9 for a lower drop, or the Brooks Ghost 15 for a higher drop.
+In our tests, it's also not a wise choice for long runs unless it's really cold out there.
+Good alternatives at a similar price point include the Hoka Clifton 9 for a lower drop, or the Brooks Ghost 15 for a higher drop

 Under Armour HOVR Phantom 3